KULeuvenNeuromechanics/PredSim/README.md

      - Yes -> use the [issues](https://github.com/KULeuvenNeuromechanics/PredSim/issues).
 Please look at the existing issues before creating a new one; you might not be the first person to have this problem.
      - No -> use the [discussions](https://github.com/KULeuvenNeuromechanics/PredSim/discussions).
 2. 🚧 **Suggesting Improvements**:
    - Feel free to suggest improvements.
-Submit a pull request with the changes, or create an issue with a description of the proposed change.
+Submit a pull request with the changes, or post it in the discussion section on [Feature requests & Suggestions](https://github.com/KULeuvenNeuromechanics/PredSim/discussions/categories/feature-requests-suggestions).
 3. 📯❔ **Sharing Best Practices and General Questions**:
-   - To share best practices, publications, or more general questions, we encourage you to use the Discussions section.
+   - To share best practices, publications, or more general questions, we encourage you to use the discussions section.